MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/3-exercise-setup.md

 ## Next steps

-In the next exercise, you'll explore logging for your sample application.
+In the next unit, you'll explore logging for your sample application.